Pueblo Culhuacán: Modern Pueblo Culhuacán

 Culhuacan is one of the subdivisions of the borough of Iztapalapa, bordering the borough of Coyoacán.
 Geographically, it is located at the base of the Cerro de la Estrella mountain.
 Today, the area known as Culhuacan is politically divided into eleven units, called “colonias,” “barrios” or “pueblos” with the historic center designated as Pueblo (village) Culhuacán, due its earlier independent status as an altepetl and then as a recognized pueblo by the Spanish colonial government.

 The area was separate and rural as late as early 20th century, made up of chinampas separated by a series of canals.
 The Culhuacan area is now physically, economically and politically integrated into Mexico City, covered in modern cinderblock and cement structures that continue uninterrupted into neighboring areas.
 Line 12 of the Mexico City Metro passes through the Pueblo with the elevated station Pueblo Culhuacán only a couple of blocks from the central 16th century monastery complex.

 What is now Avenida Tláhuac was a canal in the colonial period.
 This canal was a main waterway connecting Mexico City with the agricultural areas of Chalco and Xochimilco with flat bottomed canoes called trajineras carrying produce to the city.
 In the mid 20th century, this canal was closed, filled in and paved over to create the current road.
 Line 12 of the Metro here is elevated following this same road.

 To this day, the residents of this area maintain a kind of rivalry with those from the historic center of Iztapalapa on the other side of the Cerro de la Estrella.
 Both host passion plays during Holy Week and each has a small natural cave that contains an image of the buried Christ as a local pilgrimage site.
 Culhuacan's cave site is marked by a chapel called the Capilla del Señor del Calvario.
-It refers to the image was is said to have been found over 200 years ago by quarry workers in this cave.
+It refers to the image what is said to have been found over 200 years ago by quarry workers in this cave.